Observation Notebook

 o Observe Polaris, Cassiopeia, and the Big Dipper Later in the Night between 2 and 12 hours later than one of the previous observations, different, noting any differences and any similarities.

-o Observe the constellation Pegasus (and the Great Square) above the east horizon in September between 9 and 11 p.m.
+o Observe the constellation Pegasus (and the Great Square) above the east horizon in September or early October between 9 and 11 p.m.
 Sketch the Square and the horizon as it appears to you.

-o Observe the constellation Pegasus (and the Great Square) Later in the Year at the same time of night at least four weeks later (early October), noting how the orientation of the constellation has changed relative to the east horizon.
+o Observe the constellation Pegasus (and the Great Square) Later in the Year at the same time of night at least three weeks later, noting how the orientation of the constellation has changed relative to the east horizon.

 o Observe the constellation Cygnus (and the Summer Triangle) above the west horizon during the first week in November between 7 and 9 p.m.
 Sketch the triangle (and the northern cross if visible) relative to the horizon as it appears to you.
 Label Deneb, Vega, and Altair.